The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 Staff:

 Emily Aversa (she/her) is our Community Engagement Administrator, responsible for connecting people with the spaces at The Hearth and its administrative aspects.
-She brings her communication, listening, facilitation, and organizational skills to the Hearth, as well as a wealth of community connections.
+She brings her communication, listening, facilitation, and organizational skills to The Hearth, as well as a wealth of community connections.
 Emily is an educator who has taught children ages 5 to 15 in Silver City and Gallup, NM and in a holistic international school.
 Currently, she owns and operates an independent book and record store downtown.
 Originally from New York City and the Hudson Valley, Emily has happily called Silver City, NM home since 2005.